Visa, Mastercard offer to cap tourist card fees to end EU probe

 European consumer group BEUC urged merchants to pass on the cost savings to consumers.

-Third parties have a month to provide feedback before the Commission decides whether to accept the offer, which was revealed by Reuters last month, or demand a bigger reduction.
+Third parties have a month to provide feedback before the Commission decides whether to accept the offer, or demand a bigger reduction.

 Mastercard said it expected to incur a US$650 million charge in the fourth quarter of this year because of a substantial fine related to a second EU antitrust investigation.